What Is A Thought Disorder? Understanding the Types, Causes, and Effects

 What is a thought disorder?

-A thought disorder is not a diagnosis but a term to describe any mental illness or neuropsychological condition that interrupts your thought process, causing disorganized speech, delusion, or difficulty forming thoughts.
+thought disorder is not a diagnosis but a term to describe a condition that disrupts the logical flow of ideas, making it difficult for an individual to organize and communicate thoughts coherently.
 Someone with a thought process disorder may experience racing thoughts, stutter, repeat themselves, or stop speaking mid-sentence.
 In some cases, their speech may not make sense to others.
-A few mental illnesses and symptoms that may cause a thought-processing challenge include the following:

 • Schizophrenia